Zatzou/wynnmap/readme.md

 ## Running locally

 There are two components as of right now, the backend server and the frontend.
 To get started, you will need to install [Rust](https://rustup.rs/) and [Trunk](https://trunkrs.dev/).
-Adittionally, you will need to have the tailwindcss cli installed to build the frontend.
+Npm is also required to use the tailwindcss cli.
+The tailwind cli can be installed using `npm install tailwindcss @tailwindcss/cli`.

 You can build and serve the frontend for development using `trunk serve` in the root of the project.
 The frontend will be available at `http://localhost:8080`.
 Note that by default the frontend will use the production backend server.
 If you wish to do backend development you will need to change the proxied urls in `Trunk.toml`.